 You will NOT make $60,000 a year right out of high school.
 You won’t be a vice-president with a car phone until you earn both.Bill Gates

-Just because you’d like to start out as a CEO doesn’t mean you’re ready to become the CEO of a company.
+Just because you graduated from Harvard Business School, doesn’t mean you’re ready to become the CEO of a company.
 It’s important to remember there’s no substitute for hard work and rising up the ranks like many of the CEOs mentioned above did.
-If anything, it can provide you with valuable experience as you learn what it’s like to be toward the bottom of the totem pole.
+If anything, it provides you with valuable experience as you learn what it’s like to be toward the bottom of the totem pole.

-As you work upwards toward executive positions, you’ll gain experience making decisions under pressure, managing other people, and creating sound business strategies.
+As you work upwards in your career path toward executive positions, you’ll gain experience making decisions under pressure, managing other people, and creating sound business strategies.
 It’s your opportunity to get to know the business that you want to run.

 You don’t have to gain experience only through the business you want to lead, though.
 Many entrepreneurs gain experience working with other companies in similar industries before founding their own business.

 Before Lucy Liu co-founded Airwallex, she was an investment consultant for China International Capital Corporation and the director of Hong Stong Investment Development Limited.
 From her experience with these businesses, she became a well-regarded entrepreneur responsible for heading one of today’s most successful female-led unicorn companies.

 3. Develop Your Character and Leadership Abilities